-Marshal Miller Has Appointed Jos.
+Matshal Miller Has Appointed Jos.
 T. Atkin to Position in Federal Service.

 Joseph T. Atkin has been appointed a deputy United States marshal for St. George by Marshal Miller.
-This is the first time the federal department of justice has had a representative situated in that district, and it will be welcome news to the good people of Washington county.
-The marshal's reason for making the appointment at this time is that he believes there is considerable illicit manufacture of wines, and in-tends to enforce the laws.
-"I don't know just what can be done about it," said Mr. Miller this morning; but rest assured that Mr. Atkin will do all in his power to stop those who are evading the revenue law, and to see that the culprits are punished.
-This is the first time that I have seen my way clear to make the appointment, though I have long felt that a man was needed n Washington county.
+This is the first time the federal department of justice has had a representative situated in that district, and it will be welcome news to the good people of Wash-ington county.
+The marshal's reason for making the appointment at this time is that he believes there is considerable is that he believes there is considerable filleit manufacture of wines, and in-tends to enforce the laws.
+"I don't know just what can be done about it," said Mr. Miller this mornins: "but rest assured that Mr. Atkin will do all in his power to step those who are evading the revenue law, and to see the characteristic are considered.
+This is that the cultrits are punished.
+Thus is the first time that I have seen my way lear to make the appointment, though have long felt that a man was needed n Washington county

 HABEAS CORPUS WRIT.